lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-publish-tags.md

 # Publish tags to Brand Portal {#publish-tags-to-brand-portal}

-Learn how to publish tags from AEM Assets to Brand Portal.
+Learn how to publish tags from [!DNL AEM] Assets to [!DNL Brand Portal].

 Tags are useful in organizing assets and enhance the searchability of assets to which they are associated.
 Tags can be thought of as keywords or labels (metadata) that are attached with assets, and allow assets to be quickly found as the result of a search.
-To know how to assign tags to assets in AEM Assets, refer [use tags to organize assets](https://helpx.adobe.com/experience-manager/6-5/assets/using/organize-assets.html#Usetagstoorganizeassets).
+To know how to assign tags to assets in [!DNL AEM] Assets, refer [use tags to organize assets](https://helpx.adobe.com/experience-manager/6-5/assets/using/organize-assets.html#Usetagstoorganizeassets).

-Tags (associated with assets and collections in AEM) are auto-published to Brand Portal when the assets (and collections) with associated tags are published to Brand Portal.
+Tags (associated with assets and collections in [!DNL AEM]) are auto-published to [!DNL Brand Portal] when the assets (and collections) with associated tags are published to [!DNL Brand Portal].
 The published tags are helpful in enabling the searches to find the associated assets.

 >[!NOTE]
 >
->It is, however, recommended to exclusively publish tags to Brand Portal before publishing the assets (and collections) with which the tags are associated.
-This ensures faster publishing of the assets (and collections) to Brand Portal.
+>It is, however, recommended to exclusively publish tags to [!DNL Brand Portal] before publishing the assets (and collections) with which the tags are associated.
+This ensures faster publishing of the assets (and collections) to [!DNL Brand Portal].

 ## Manage tags {#manage-tags}

-You can use the pre-existing tags to attach to an asset or create new tags from AEM Tags console (**Tools | Tagging | AEM Tags**).
-In both the scenarios you must first publish the tags to Brand Portal and then associate them with appropriate assets.
+You can use the pre-existing tags to attach to an asset or create new tags from [!DNL AEM] Tags console (**Tools | Tagging | [!DNL AEM] Tags**).
+In both the scenarios you must first publish the tags to [!DNL Brand Portal] and then associate them with appropriate assets.

-To create tags on AEM, publish the tags on Brand Portal, and associate the tags with appropriate assets (or collections), follow these steps:
+To create tags on [!DNL AEM], publish the tags on [!DNL Brand Portal], and associate the tags with appropriate assets (or collections), follow these steps:

 1. **Create Tags**
-Sign in to AEM Author instance with administrative privileges, and access **AEM Tags** console from global navigation:
+Sign in to [!DNL AEM] Author instance with administrative privileges, and access **[!DNL AEM] Tags** console from global navigation:

    1. Select **Tools**